 - Research the many financial assistance opportunities that are available to you.
 This site provides all the tools and resources you need to select and apply for financial support.

 - Register for the CIDSE Welcome, Orientation, and Deficiency Test-Out Exam (if applicable to your program).
-You will receive a personalized email from the department with the dates and registration information for these events.

 - Register for courses after you have cleared all of your HOLDs and Priority Tasks.